-I’ve always found it easier to make decisions when the options were clear cut.
-Choosing between black or white, right or wrong, you could make your decision and never regret it.
-However, decisions that involve picking black, white or one of many shades of gray really stress me out.
+I’ve always found it easier to make decisions when the options were clear-cut.
+Choosing between black and white, right or wrong, you could make your decision and never regret it.
+However, decisions that involve picking black, white, or one of many shades of gray really stress me out.
 I was happy abiding by my binary logic until Ferromagnetic Random Access Memory (FRAM) came on the commercial market and I was forced to embrace one of the shades of gray.

 Don’t Let Your Data Be At The Mercy Of A Tiny Battery